amarsaish/Persons-count-app/README.md

 # Persons-count-app
-Can be used to count the number of people entered any place (Ex: subway) and also store the previous count , Tech stack: JavaScript, HTML
+Can be used to count the number of people entered any place (Ex: subway) and also store the previous count , Tech stack: JavaScript, HTML, CSS